themoonisacheese/2bored2wait/README.md

 ## License

 Distributed under the GPL-3.0 License.
-See `LICENSE` for more information.
+See [this](LICENSE) for more information.

 <!-- ACKNOWLEDGEMENTS -->

 # Testing

-- Run NPM test to run test.js
+- Run `npm test` to run test.js

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->